A1y0sh4/The-Great-Unciv-Rework/README.md

 -Considering the fact that mainteining an army will be a serious investment, the early game will see a decline in snow-balling battles and the late one will witness to a lower number of wars founded merely on the strenght's number.
 Now the battlefield won't just host bloody coflicts based on the science/industious levels of the two opponents, but also a major one about their economical situations.

+-Army Upkeep raises by +5% each time you get into the next era (up to +35%)

 -Great General points are offered by buildings (Barracks, Armories, Military Academies) and Wonders (Statue of Zeus, Alhambra, Himeji Castle, Kremlin, Brandenburg Gate, Pentagon)

 -Great Generals are gained 4x slower when at peace